fbpx

 In this context, it’s essential to note that this care isn’t limited to providing food and drink.
 The term kindness encompasses a broader indication on the level of both action and speech.
 Islam prohibits oppressing or humiliating them or transgressing against them and their rights in any form.
 It encourages raising them on values and good morals, compensating them adequately for the love and affection lost due to their father’s death, properly guiding them, correcting their behavior towards righteousness, and deterring them from error and deviation.

-The Virtue of Orphan Care in Islam
+The Virtue of Orphan Helping in Islam

 Allah Almighty honored the caretaker of the orphan, promising them provision and forgiveness.
 This is affirmed in the words of our noble Prophet, who promised those who sponsor an orphan with numerous virtues and a high status, including “companionship with the Prophet in Paradise, great reward in this world, purifying and sanctifying wealth, and increased provision.”